May 13, 2020 6:00:00 AM

 Simple conferencing solutions

-When choosing audio solutions, look for options that offer full-room coverage, so there’s no need for students to move closer to a microphone to be heard.
-Continuous autocalibration is also helpful, so IT doesn’t have to make manual adjustments when you change your space.
-(Nureva® audio makes it simple to meet your audio conferencing needs – here’s how.)
+When choosing audio solutions, look for options that offer full-room coverage so there’s no need for students to move closer to a microphone to be heard.
+Continuous autocalibration is also helpful so IT doesn’t have to make manual adjustments when you change your space.
+(Nureva® audio makes it simple to meet your audio conferencing needs — here’s how.)

 Helpful lighting

-Whenever you can, choose active learning spaces that have natural light and views – it’s actually shown to boost learning.
+Whenever you can, choose active learning spaces that have natural light and views — it’s actually shown to boost learning.
 If you’re not that lucky, try to get lights that operate on a dimmer.
 You could even add lamps to soften the mood.
-If classroom sessions will be recorded or broadcast over Zoom or Google Meet, make sure that people speaking are well lit – it will help increase engagement.
+If classroom sessions will be recorded or broadcast over Zoom or Google Meet, make sure that the people speaking are well lit — it will help increase engagement.

 It’s also possible to use color to your advantage — and not just to make your space attractive (though that’s helpful, too).
 Try color coding certain pieces of furniture or technology, making it simple to return a room to its standard state after it’s been reconfigured.